 My own blogposts about DNA.
-Effectively, these form a short introductory course.
+Effectively, these form a short introductory course in three stages.
 If you’re an absolute beginner, be sure to read them in this order.

-The next five posts deal with how autosomal DNA testing works for genealogy.
-They aim to give you enough information to decide whether testing is for you.
-(You may prefer to start here, but the first post adds useful contextual information):
+These first five posts aim to give you enough information to decide whether testing is for you.

 Using DNA testing to develop your family research